Hemlock Woolly Adelgid (Adelges tsugae)

 Tactics used to combat hemlock woolly adelgid infestations include release of natural enemies like predatory beetles and pathogenic fungi, preserving genetic resistance, regulations to prevent the movement of infested hemlocks, and pesticide treatments.

 What are we doing in Vermont?

-The Department of Forests, Parks & Recreation is collaborating with the Agency of Agriculture, Food, and Markets and the states of New Hampshire and Maine to manage the insect and to find out more about how it affects trees as it moves north.
+The Vermont Department of Forests, Parks & Recreation and the Agency of Agriculture, Food, and Markets are collaborating to manage the insect.
 The U.S. Forest Service helps support these projects.

 Surveys—Citizen volunteers have been trained and are assisting with detection surveys in Bennington, Windsor and Windham Counties.

 Quarantines—A quarantine regulates the movement of hemlock from infested counties.

 Control—We are participating in forest impact and management research projects in cooperation with the U.S. Forest Service and local universities.
 A cold-hardy predatory beetle from the northwestern U.S. has been released in infested stands in Windham Countyand Bennington Counties.
 We have also used pathogenic fungi and chemical treatments to slow the spread of the insect.

 To correctly identify and manage for hemlock woolly adelgid, it is important turn learn HWA biology.